jplf/radiog/README.md

 RADIOG_HOME=$HOME/radiog
 RADIOG_CONF=$HOME/etc/radiog.conf
 ```
-The to start the application just run `bin/start.sh`.
-Actually the best is to start the app into a screen session.
+Then to start the application just run `bin/start.sh`.
+Actually the best is to start the app into a `screen(1)` session.

+To stop the application run `bin/stop.h`.
+This script kills with no mercy all Radiog processes.

 ## Backend
 The backend server [README](https://github.com/jplf/radiog/tree/master/backend) gives more information.